ctrl-alt-del/devenv/README.md

 Similar to Gitk, SmartGit is an UI for git too, yet it has more functionalities than Gitk.

 ## Curl
-Curl is a tool to transfer data from or to a server, you can learn more about it on its [homepage](http://curl.haxx.se/docs/manpage.html).
+[Curl](http://curl.haxx.se/docs/manpage.html) is a tool to transfer data from or to a server.

 Curl comes with Mac and some distros of Linux by default.
-For Windows, it should comes with the [Git](#git) you installed earlier.
-In case Curl is not presented on your operating system, you can follow the instructions below to install it yourself.
+For Windows, it should comes with [Git](#git).
+In case Curl is not installed on your system, you can follow the instructions below to install it yourself.

 * [**Windows**](#curl-on-windows)
 * [**Mac**](#curl-on-mac)